-&lt;sup>6 State of Oregon Executive Order No. 20-03 signed on March 8, 2020
+&lt;sup>6 State of Oregon Executive Order No. 20-03 signed on March 8, 2020 &lt;sup>7 Total general fund revenues include property taxes, intergovernmental, charges for services, licenses and permits, fines, forfeitures and penalties, and miscellaneous.

-Figure 7 Programs funded with property tax revenue allocated to the county in FY22; dollar bill chart provided by Clackamas County Budget taxes, $18\phi$ goes to the county.
-Of that $18\phi$ , about $12\phi$ were used for general purpose, three cents for public safety, and three cents for other services such as the library, parks and recreation, education outreach, and more (Figure 7).
-Property taxes collected per person averaged a two percent annual increase from FY15 though FY19 and had since held relatively steady at around \$510 per person (Figure 8).
+Figure 7 Programs funded with property tax revenue allocated to the county in FY24; dollar bill chart provided by Clackamas County Assessment & Taxation

+Figure 8 Property taxes collected per person (adjusted for inflation) About 17.8% of property taxes collected within Clackamas County went to the county, and the remainder of property tax revenues were passed to schools and community colleges, fire districts, service districts, and more.
+This meant for every dollar of property taxes, 17.8¢ went to the county.
+Of that $17.8\phi$ , about $13.5\phi$ were used for general purpose, $2.3\phi$ for public safety, and $3.0\phi$ for other services such as the library, parks and recreation, education outreach, and more (Figure 7).
+Property taxes collected per person averaged a two percent annual increase from FY15 though FY19 and had since held relatively steady at around \$510 per person since FY19 with the exception of a drop in FY22 (Figure 8).
+Third largest revenue source was fees, fines and charges for services